When changing countries your shopping bag will be emptied. Are you sure you want to proceed?

 The Comp series are developed specifically for racing and have a wide range of high quality Zeiss lenses in well proven tints without mirror coatings to avoid any possible glare.
 POC’s double lens construction has superior polymer materials for the best optical performance as well as anti-fog and anti-scratch treatments.

 COLORS VS. LIGHT CONDITIONS

-The color spectrum runs from blue to red, with many shades in between.
-Color sensation and perception is individual, which leads to a very subjective choice of lens color for varying conditions
+The color spectrum runs from blue to violet, with many shades in between.
+Color sensation and perception is individual, which leads to a very subjective choice of lens color for varying conditions.

-There is also the option of choosing a brighter tint, but with a mirror coating to block some of the light.
-Some prefer a green lens, since it dampens the color spectrum evenly.
+A green or grey lens dampens the color spectrum evenly.
 This leads to a natural feel where the color spectrum will be experienced as normal.

-All our NXT lenses are equipped with a color vision boosting filter - HCD (High Chromatic Definition) which has an extreme contrast enhancing effect and takes goggle lens clarity to a new dimension.
-To help you keep your lens clean and clear you will also find an excellent Oleophobic/Hydrophobic treatment as well as an Anti-scratch/Anti-fog treatment.
-The Photochromatic filter enables the lens to change the tint color depending on the current light conditions.
+All POC’s NXT lenses are equipped with a color vision-boosting filter called HCD (High Chromatic Definition).
+HCD has an extreme contrast enhancing effect and takes goggle lens clarity to a new level.
+To keep your lens clean and clear, you will also find an excellent Oleophobic/Hydrophobic treatment as well as an anti- scratch and anti-fog treatment.

 In addition to these unique features, NXT lenses also are equipped with a Photochromatic filter, which enables the lens to change the tint color depending on current light conditions.
 The 3P lens (POC Partially Polarized) has a polarized effect that takes away excessive glare while letting in enough reflection to distinguish snow from ice